CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/pdf_backward_search.md

 One strategy could be to start with a relatively high threshold for the number of intext citations and to iteratively decrease it, and update the search: colrev search -a colrev.pdf_backward_search:min_intext_citations=2

+Citation data is automatically consolidated with open-citations data to improve data quality.

 based on [GROBID](https://github.com/kermitt2/grobid)